fabiangreffrath/taradino/README.md

 This port makes use of the Simple Direct Media Layer, or SDL, and an additional library named SDL_mixer.
+Optional OPL3/AdLib music synthesis is supported by using libADLMIDI.

 ## Known Issues